Mapping My Recovery from Autistic Burnout

 From the date of purchase

-This experiential workshop recording will assist participants in understanding the causes of their own autistic burnout, to identify if and where they are in the burnout experience, and to develop the initial steps to recover from autistic burnout.
-This presentation thus addresses strategies for each phase - the early signs, the collapse, initial re-entry into life, maintenance of the plan, and prevention of recurrence.
-Experiential activities are led by Tony and Michelle.
+This experiential workshop recording will assist participants in understanding the causes of their own autistic burnout and developing the initial steps to recover from autistic burnout.
+This presentation thus addresses strategies for each phase: the early signs, the collapse, initial re-entry into life, maintenance of the plan, and prevention of recurrence.

 To further understand the potential causes of my autistic burnout.